 Pros of the time and materials model:

-- Payments are settled within specified time intervals
+- Payments are settled within specified periods

 - You can alter requirements and adapt the plan without incurring additional costs

 - Thanks to your involvement in reviewing deliverables after each phase, there are higher chances of you getting exactly what you wanted

 - Costs and timeframes may shift slightly depending on any changes you decide to make